Mechaniicc/SentimentAnalyzer/README.md

 # Sentiment Analyzer

 A sentiment analysis tool built with PyTorch and DistilBERT, featuring a web interface for easy interaction.
-Training scripts are included if you wish to retrain the model with either the IMDB dataset or your own custom dataset.
+Training scripts are included if you wish to train the model with either the IMDB dataset or your own custom dataset.

 ## Features